 Beyond that the cream-of-the-crop options are VaultPress and BackupBuddy.
 They cost money, but my advice is to never skimp on your backup solution.
 Personally, I’m a VaultPress user (as is WPExplorer) — they offer a comprehensive backup solution as well as additional security features.

-Step 3: Change the Default Profile
+Step 3: Change Your Default Username

 If you’re still using the default “admin” profile that came packaged with your WordPress installation, now is the time to change.